Which is the best AI conversation practice app for language learners?

 In the last year so many new apps have popped up that provide foreign language conversation practice using generative AI.
 The new era of generative AI is capable of many great things but one area that it is already starting to revolutionise is the world of language learning, specifically in terms of providing semi-realistic speaking practice and feedback on mistakes.

-I tried all apps for both Spanish practice (where I have an upper-intermediate level) and English (where I’m a native speaker).
+I tried all apps both Spanish (where I have an upper-intermediate level) and English (where I’m a native speaker).
 The point of trying English was as a ‘control’ to judge the accuracy of the corrections and how realistic the overall conversational experience was.

 There were some important problems that applied to all the apps I tried, so make sure you check the ‘General’ section at the bottom to learn more about the limitations and frustrations across all these apps.